stradichenko/PKB-theme/README.md

 # Verify what changed
 git diff go.mod go.sum
+# > github.com/<your-username>/<your-blog> github.com/stradichenko/PKB-theme@v....

+# just to make sure the the theme was imported
+hugo mod graph

 # If you ever need to see a local copy of all module files, you can use the command `hugo mod vendor`, which will copy all module dependencies into a _vendor/ folder.

 # 4.1 This will copy params for the user to customize his blog
 curl -L -o config/_default/params.toml https://github.com/stradichenko/PKB-theme/raw/main/config/_default/params.toml